herryrang/PythonProject/README.md

 ![Screenshot_21](https://github.com/user-attachments/assets/fa73a049-4a2d-44e2-aadb-0e5c451e66d7)

-### **4. Update Book **
+### **4. Update Book**

 In this feature, the librarian can update the book data that they want to make change of.
-To update the book, first the librarian must input the ISBN of the book that they want to change.
+To update the book, first the librarian must input the ISBN of the book that want to changed.
 They can change the title, the author, and the amount of book but they cannot change the ISBN.
 If they dont want to change the info, they just make it blank and just press enter.

 Below is the screenshot of the "Update Book" feature and in the next picture we can see that the info regarding ISBN no. B003 already changed: